gordonhennesy/dealerinspire-php-contact-form/README.md

 Use the following instructions for making the website actually send an email. (be advised, the email address smiley@example.com is NOT an actual address)

--edit the .env file, remote the lines that begin with MAIL_ and substitute the following (with your configuration details)
+Edit the .env file, remote the lines that begin with MAIL_ and substitute the following (with your configuration details)

--this example uses GMAIL as a host, you will need to add your username and password to the .env file (on your local machine, ONLY, of course)
+This example uses GMAIL as a host, you will need to add your username and password to the .env file (on your local machine, ONLY, of course)
 NOTE: you will have to go into your google gmail settings to allow "Less secure apps" to access Gmail

-    MAIL_MAILER=log
     MAIL_DRIVER=smtp
     MAIL_HOST=smtp.googlemail.com
     MAIL_PORT=465